pyphil/edutools/README.md

 - The booking tool includes a **Support Ticket System** for all devices to make work easier for school administrators.
 - **WLAN Codes:** Issue/display of Wi-Fi codes for students, which also includes management of permanent Wi-Fi codes for the admins.
 - **MKR:** An application that enables the NRW media competence framework to be developed collaboratively and presented in a padlet-like structure.
 There is also a subject-specific export option for the internal curricula.
-- **Library Manager:** A simple school library management system including a lending function.
+- **Library Manager:** A simple school library management system including a function to borrow books from the library.
 - **QR Code Generator** with management of the generated codes
+- **Appointment:** Enables parents to book an appointment, e.g. for the school's registration procedure, while school staff can manage the appointments and print lists in the backend.
+- **Activity:** Enables parents to book different kind of activities, e.g. to organize the Open Day.
 - Possibility to link a digital notice board/representation plan view (integration of the djDSB app into the collection is planned for the future)

 *eduTools* includes self-registration for teachers based on their school email addresses.